DynamicDevices/meta-mono/README.md

 4.0.3.19

-* Maintainer has tested a Poky build on a qemuarm platform, with a simple console application and a simple Windows Forms application.
+* Maintainer has tested a Poky build on a qemuarm platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

+#### 28/07/2015

 3.12.1

-* Maintainer has tested a Poky build on a qemuarm platform, with a simple console application and a simple Windows Forms application.
+* Maintainer has tested a Poky build on a qemuarm platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

 ## Current State - ARM vfp: Works